 which will be relevant in the subsequent analysis.
 Black holes in the limit $A^2 + B^2 = 1$ are known as extremal black holes.

-The main feature of a black hole is the event horizon, i.e. the boundary through which no particle or signal can escape from the interior to the exterior.
-Matter and light can fall inside through it, but in Boyer-Lindquist coordinates, which correspond to an observer at infinity, it will take an infinite time for an infalling particle or signal to reach the horizon.
-To remove this singularity, other coordinates can be chosen, like the ones attached to an infalling observer, who would fall through the horizon in a finite proper time \cite{Misner:1973prb}.
-We will take this into account in our subsequent discussions.
+The main feature of a black hole is the event horizon, i.e., the boundary through which no particle or signal can escape from the interior to the exterior.
+Matter and light can fall inside through it, but in Boyer--Lindquist coordinates, which correspond to an observer at infinity, it will take an infinite time for an infalling particle or signal to reach the horizon.
+To remove this singularity, other coordinates can be chosen, such as the ones attached to an infalling observer, who would fall through the horizon in a finite, proper amount of time~\cite{Misner:1973prb}.
+We take this into account in our subsequent discussions.

 Black holes with nonzero angular momentum possess another interesting feature, which is the dragging of inertial frames.
-This means that static observers in a reference frame close to the black hole have nonzero angular momentum according to observers at infinity \cite{Misner:1973prb}.
+This means that static observers in a reference frame close to the black hole have nonzero angular momentum according to observers at infinity~\cite{Misner:1973prb}.
 This effect becomes stronger when we approach the black hole, until the dragging is so intense that no observer can be static according to another at infinity.
 The region where this occurs is called the ergosphere, and is limited by the static limit or ergosurface on the outside and the event horizon on the inside.

-Another thing we will have to take into account is that the metric in Equation (\ref{kn_metric}) can only be related with a physical black hole at and outside the event horizon, but not inside it \cite{Misner:1973prb}.
+Another thing we will have to take into account is that the metric in Equation (\ref{kn_metric}) can only be related to a physical black hole at and outside the event horizon, but not inside it~\cite{Misner:1973prb}.
 We will therefore focus the analysis on the regions of the simulations close to the event horizon and outside it.
-However, we will still comment on the inner parts of the simulated black holes as they could be interesting cases of exotic spacetimes, even if they do not represent actual black holes.
+However, we still comment on the inner parts of the simulated black holes, as they could be interesting cases of exotic spacetimes, even if they do not represent actual black holes.

-It can be shown \cite{Misner:1973prb} that a black hole has event horizons at
+It can be shown~\cite{Misner:1973prb} that a black hole has event horizons at

-in Boyer-Lindquist coordinates.
+in Boyer--Lindquist coordinates.
 Using our notation, the event horizons are located at